-I am a writer, artist, cinephile and web code dabbler whose left and right brains have made friends.
-From journalism to social media to business correspondence, I dextrously use words to craft a voice, evoke emotion, convey the critical message.
+I am a writer, artist, and web-content wonk whose left and right brains have made friends.
+From journalism to social media to business correspondence, I dexterously use words to craft a voice, evoke emotion, convey the critical message.
 I also love working with graphic design, front-end computer code, and never shy away from learning new software applications.

 And how about grammar?
 I’m your numero-uno taskmaster and firmly believe everything I tweet, email, blog, or pen for a publication should be given more than the cursory glance.
 It’s/Its infractions peeve me to no end and (if you haven’t already guessed) I did some time as an English comp teacher & writing tutor.
 I am ardently pro-Oxford Comma, but I am flexible enough to omit it should your style guide dictate otherwise.

 “Mary Bowen is one of those rare cases that represent the best of both worlds: a smart, organized, highly efficient pro with wizard-like computer skills and great personality who also happens to be a really talented writer.
 I’ve cherished her fiction, and I have called on her many times for non-fiction pieces.
 I’ve commissioned many reviews from her for a page of documentary criticism I edit for Cineaste–a magazine that is highly selective when it comes to picking its authors.
 In my view, Mary’s writing makes her an heir to New Journalism.
 She is a poet of facts, and her work is mesmerizing.
 Too many riches!”